sejal-jagtap/de_bank_churn_analysis/README.md

   ##### Divide Train and Test:

   # Training set: To train the model (ML algorithm)
-  # Test Set: Model will be evaluated on test set.
+  # Test Set: Model will be evaluated on the test set.

   -> Test will consist of 20% of the total dataset.
-  -> Use train_test_split from package - sklearn.model_selection (import).
+  -> Use train_test_split from the package sklearn.model_selection (import).
   -> train_test_split shuffles the data and outputs 4 arrays/dataframes.
   -> input args - features: churn_data excluding exited,